 So, January starts with a great New Year celebration, especially if you’re up in the Swiss Alps, where there are really great parties and beautiful fireworks.

+If you come to Andermatt, you can see 20 minutes of continuous fireworks.
 But you can also see this in other tourist regions, by the lakes, and in some of the cities in Switzerland.

 On January 2nd, the holidays end, people go back to work, and kids go back to school.